TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/61 - 2 Peter/2 Peter 1/2 Peter 1.10.md

 ---

-Wherefore, brethren, give the more diligence to make your calling and election sure: for if ye do these things, ye shall never stumble:
+Therefore, brothers, be more diligent to make your calling and election sure.
+For if you do these things, you will never stumble.